Adventure (1925 film)

 Adventure is a lost 1925 American silent drama film produced by Famous Players–Lasky, distributed by Paramount Pictures, directed by Victor Fleming, and featuring Wallace Beery in a major supporting role.
 The picture is based on Jack London's 1911 novel Adventure.

 Plot

-A Solomon Islands plantation owner, David Sheldon (Tom Moore) becomes ill from blackwater fever following the death of many of his fieldhands from the disease.
-Joan Lackland (Pauline Starke), a female soldier of fortune, arrives by schooner in the islands.
-Enlisting the aid of her Kanaka crew, she defends Sheldon from an attack by the natives, led by Googomy (Noble Johnson).
+A Solomon Islands plantation owner, David Sheldon becomes ill from blackwater fever following the death of many of his fieldhands from the disease.
+Joan Lackland, a female soldier of fortune, arrives by schooner in the islands.
+Enlisting the aid of her Kanaka crew, she defends Sheldon from an attack by the natives, led by Googomy.
 Joan becomes David's business partner after nursing him back to health and helps protect his mortgaged property from two greedy moneylenders.
 In attempting to gain revenge, the moneylenders incite the natives to revolt.